The 2024 Luxury Report: The Brands, Items, and Trends Defining Designer Fashion

 A notable example includes the Margaux bag from The Row, which was first issued as a top-handle bag but is now available in an east-west shape and a clutch.
 "The Row's move to turn the sold-out Margaux style into an east-west shape further confirms this growing trend.
 We had requests for the black saddle leather version less than a day after its release and only see the demand growing into 2025," Wright shares.
 Bottega Veneta, too, continues to release updated versions of its popular Andiamo bag.
 In 2024, we were introduced to smooth leather versions of the tote as well as an intrecciato clutch style.
 On the spring 2024 runways, we saw continued investment in the Andiamo bag style with a crocodile-embossed version that is primed to be in demand next year.
 The Rebecca flats from Loro Piana continue to be tweaked in new iterations, including a slingback and a toe-cap version.
 Similarly, the Mary Jane ballet flats from Alaïa are taking hold in the shoe space.
 According to the Lyst Index, the Alaïa ballet flats were the number one hottest product for Q3 to Q4 in 2024, which is significant considering the shoes were first released in 2023.
 Brands are taking notice of which products drive sales and investing in their design season after season.

 As luxury prices have risen across many categories, shoppers have found new ways to enter the designer space.
-"The rise of little luxuries is largely a response to a more open global market looking to buy into the luxury space," Waller shared.
+"The rise of little luxuries is largely a response to a more open global market looking to buy into the luxury space," Waller shares.
 "Accessories and small goods offer access without the hefty price tag of larger investment pieces."
 This year's style has been marked by this accessory-forward mentality.
-Bag charms are part of this, but so too are outfit-defining accessories like nostalgic pillbox hats, eyeglasses, printed scarves tied on a bag or worn around the neck, and eye-catching hair clips—little luxuries that help to finish a look.
+Bag charms are part of this, but so are outfit-defining accessories like nostalgic pillbox hats, eyeglasses, printed scarves tied on a bag or worn around the neck, and eye-catching hair clips.
+They're little luxuries that help to finish a look.

 It isn't just about the price tag, though.
 "People are looking for ways to stand out again, to add a personal touch to an item that others might have," Wright explains.
-"These smaller, expressive pieces offer a sense of individuality in a world that sometimes feels oversaturated, so making a classic item your own, adding something special that lets your personality come through, is something we see people leaning to heavily."
-Perhaps a precursor to the wave of individuality that we saw on the spring 2025 runways, these accessories are personality pieces that usher in a renewed sense of personal style.
+"These smaller, expressive pieces offer a sense of individuality in a world that sometimes feels oversaturated, so making a classic item your own—adding something special that lets your personality come through—is something we see people leaning to heavily."
+Perhaps a precursor to the wave of individuality that we saw on the spring 2025 runways, these accessories are personality pieces that are ushering in a renewed sense of personal style.

 The merging of sports and fashion is also taking shape on the runways.
-According to an S/S 25 womenswear report by Karla Otto, a public relations firm and brand-building agency, athletes drove over $7.9M EMV during fashion month for the spring 2025 collections.
+According to a spring/summer 2025 womenswear report by Karla Otto, a public relations firm and brand-building agency, athletes drove over $7.9M EMV during fashion month for the spring 2025 collections.
 "This S/S 25 season, athletes took center stage, not just as front-row guests but as key players on the runway," the report identifies.
 "Olympians like Sunisa Lee, Jordan Chiles, and sprinter Noah Lyles walked for top brands such as Off-White, Tommy Hilfiger, and Brandon Maxwell during New York.
 Meanwhile, Boss stood out with its innovative casting, featuring athletes like tennis star Matteo Berrettini, fencer Miles Chamley-Watson, and swimmer Nicolò Martinenghi."
-The growing influence of sports—and sports stars—in fashion is undeniable as the two worlds collide more than ever.
+The growing influence of sports—and sports stars—in fashion is undeniable as the two worlds merge more than ever.

-Elegance has been one of the biggest fashion buzzwords of 2024.
+"Elegance" has been one of the biggest fashion buzzwords of 2024.
 The return of A-line skirts, bouclé jackets, pillbox hats, and elbow-length leather gloves has ushered in a nostalgic sense of elevated and sophisticated dressing that has inspired even the coolest downtown fashion insiders.
 There is a sense of looking back to the way people used to dress in a bygone time that is really sticking on and off the runways.
-Whether looking to red carpet looks of Greta Lee, the Paris fashion week outfits of Kendall Jenner, or the runway style at brands including Marc Jacobs, there is a through line of elegance that is undeniable.
+Whether looking to red carpet looks of Greta Lee, the Paris Fashion Week outfits of Kendall Jenner, or the runway style at brands such as Marc Jacobs, there is a through line of elegance that is undeniable.

 This mentality influenced shopping buys across all categories but also resurrected leather gloves in a major way.
 "Gloves became this [year's] standout accessory.
 Miu Miu's black croc gloves set the tone in both the long and short versions, and other brands like Bottega Veneta followed with their ostrich designs in olive green, which sold out quickly," Wright shares.